-Cash Dividends Payable and Treasury Stock Distributable as Dividends
+Cash Dividends Payable and Treasury Stock Distributable as Dividends on June 12, 2013.

-On May 22, 2013, the BOD of the Parent Company approved the declaration of cash dividends in the amount of ₱1.656 per outstanding common share or ₱10,500 million to stockholders of record as at June 5, 2013, payable on June 12, 2013.
 In 2014, cash dividends declared and payable to certain shareholders on May 22, 2013 amounting to ₱20.3 million were returned as stale checks and presented as cash dividends payable and will be reissued to such investors subsequent to year-end.
-As at December 31, 2023, dividends payable amounted to ₱20.2 million.
+As at December 31, 2024, dividends payable amounted to ₱20.2 million.